alexandrainst/alexandra-ml-template/README.md

 # Alexandra Institute Python Repository Template

 ## What is this?
-This repository is a template for a Python-based data science project.
-This is the project structure we frequently use in our data science projects.
+This repository is a template for a Python-based data science project within the Alexandra Institute, and is the project structure we frequently use in our data science projects.

 ## How to use this project

 Install Cookiecutter:
 ```
-$ python3 -m pip install --user cookiecutter
+pip3 install cookiecutter
 ```

 Create a project based on the template:
 ```
-$ rm -rf .cookiecutters/alexandra-ml-template && cookiecutter gh:alexandrainst/alexandra-ml-template
+rm -rf .cookiecutters/alexandra-ml-template && cookiecutter gh:alexandrainst/alexandra-ml-template
 ```

 ## Tools used in this project